-Griffin, a Federalist, was the representative for Virginia's 12th congressional district from 1803 to 1805.
+Griffin was the representative for Virginia’s 12th congressional district and was a Federalist.
+He served from 1803 to 1805.

 From Oct 1803 to Mar 1805, Griffin missed 34 of 132 roll call votes, which is 25.8%.
 This is worse than the median of 17.7% among the lifetime records of representatives serving in Mar 1805.
 The chart below reports missed votes over time.

 |Nov 1804-Mar 1805||35||11||31.4%||72nd|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000